This article was updated on October 13th, 2023

 Food allergies, mange, and other disorders can all lead to skin irritation that may result in hyperpigmentation and black spots or black patches on a dog’s skin.
 As hyperpigmentation results from chronic irritation, these spots will lie flat as part of the skin and will not have a mass-like appearance.

-Dark or black spots on a dog’s skin can be an indication of cancer: termed melanoma, these skin masses may be malignant (cancerous and apt to spread) or benign.
+Dark or black spots on a dog’s skin can be an indication of a cancer termed melanoma.
+These skin masses may be malignant (cancerous and apt to spread) or benign.
 These are cancers of the melanocytes in the skin that produce melanin.
 Though not the case 100% of the time, malignant melanomas most commonly occur in the mouth, around the lips, or on the gums.

 Any changes in your dog’s skin should be brought to the attention of your dog’s veterinarian immediately.
 In many cases, prompt treatment of the underlying cause will cure both the cause and resolve the hyperpigmentation.